Preparing for Law School

 - Attend Pre-Law events scheduled and continue to network and make connections.

-- Contact Ms. Falcone for an initial advising session.
-Meetings can be held in person, through Skype or on the phone.
-Together, you will review what you have done and your goals to help you shape your plan.
+- Contact Pre-Law Advising for an initial advising session.
+Meetings can be held in person, through Zoom or on the phone.
+Together with an advisor, you will review what you have done and your goals to help you shape your plan.

 - More and more students work for some time to determine whether they want to work as a legal professional.
 Your work experience - in any field - is a valuable asset.
-Talk to Ms. Falcone about how you highlight that asset in your personal essay and your law school resume.
+Talk to a Pre-Law Advisor about how you highlight that asset in your personal essay and your law school resume.

 - Check out the Pre-Law events, open to all interested alumni, and attend.